 When preparing for this trip I made a rough calculation that I would need 3 panels to power my bicycle.
-At each stop I would set up the 3 panels aim them at the sun collecting between 120..200W (total output of 3 panels) .
-While cycling I can still collect some power from the top panel but it is not sufficient for the trip.
-Usually I would collect less than 200Wh for a day trip from the horzontal top panel while the trip itself consumes 800 to 1000Wh.
+At each stop I would set up the 3 panels aim them at the sun collecting between 120..200W (total output of 3 panels) depending on the suns intensity.
+While cycling I still collect some power from the top panel but this energy is only a very small portion (20..30%) of the total energy needed for the trip.

 In France, Spain and Portugal people often react very surprised when they a see a recumbent bicycle.
 Leaning backward on a recumbent, looking at the scenery and waving at all the surprised people is fantastic.